Mechanical-Advantage/ZumoTraining/10-MasteringTheLabyrinth/README.md

 * The robot must be configured to use all five line sensors.
 The [previous challenge](../09-EscapingTheLabyrinth) contained instructions on how to switch the jumpers.

+* This challenge involves extensive use of arrays.
+You should go through [this tutorial](https://www.learn-c.org/en/Arrays) if you'd like a refresher.

 * This challenge will start to introduce concepts related to *object-oriented programming*.
 You should read through [this introduction](OOIntro.md) if you're unfamiliar with these concepts (or would like a refresher).

 ## Challenge